We may earn money or products from the companies mentioned in this post.

 How many days should you spend in Rothenburg ob der Tauber?

-Many people visit Rothenburg ob der Tauber as a day trip from Munich or Frankfurt.
+Many people visit Rothenburg ob der Tauber as a day trip from Munich, Frankfurt, or Stuttgart, Germany.
 Others stop for a few hours, or at most spend one night.
 However, giving yourself a couple of days in Rothenburg ob der Tauber allows you to experience everything this small town has to offer.
 We spent two nights at a charming hotel in the center of Rothenburg ob der Tauber.
 When traveling with kids, I always recommend giving yourself a little extra time, especially if you are dealing with jet lag, which we were.
 I’m glad we had the additional day or so to relax and truly take in the entire town.
 I think one weekend in Rothenburg ob der Tauber is the perfect amount of time to visit the sights and enjoy the magic of this little Bavarian village.

 Things to do in Rothenburg ob der Tauber